Table of Contents

 Alices’ mother got sick 20 years ago.
 Ten years later she decided to get tested.
 It felt like a part of her just needed to know.
 And she was “sure not to have it, so…” Unfortunately Alices’ test results came back positive – which in case of Huntington’s is the answer you don’t want.

-Absolute Beginners – a documentary
+Absolute Beginners –

 Absolute Beginners is a creative documentary about living with Huntington’s Disease.
 It is presented by the French Huntington association DingDingDong and directed by Fabrizio Terranova.